openthread/ot-docs/site/en/guides/border-router/joiner-start-thread.md

-# Joiner
+# Join After Commissioning

-After your device is commissioned and the DTLS handshake is successful, your device is ready to join the Thread Network and test network connectivity.
+After you commission your device using the [OT Commissioner CLI](ot-commissioner-cli.md) or the [OT Commissioner Android App](ot-commissioner-andriod.md), it's ready to join the Thread network.

+In this final [External Commissioning](external-commissioning.md) guide, you'll start Thread on your Joiner Device and test network connectivity.

 ## Join the network